Quantum geometry of bosonic Bogoliubov quasiparticles

 Here, we generalize these concepts to the non-number-conserving BBdG case and propose a symplectic quantum geometric tensor (SQGT)~ \footnote{We note that non-hermitian generalizations of the quantum geometric tensor have also recently been put forward~\cite{Zhang2019,Zhu2021,ChenYe2024}, although not explicitly applied to the case of bosonic BdG systems.}.
-We show that the imaginary part of the SQGT is related to the previously investigated symplectic Berry curvature and that its real part defines a natural distance measure in the space of bosonic Bogoliubov modes, which we dub symplectic quantum metric.
-Previous proposals for measurable signatures of the topology of BBdG systems have solely focused on probing bosonic chiral edge modes, predicted for non-zero symplectic Chern numbers~\cite{Peano2016,Furukawa2015}.
-Here, inspired by~\Ccite{Tran2017,Ozawa2018}, we propose to measure the full SQGT from excitation rates to other Bogoliubov modes in response to weak periodic driving [\cref{fig:Intro-Sketchp}(a)].
+We show that the imaginary part of the SQGT is related to the symplectic Berry curvature investigated previously and that its real part, which we dub symplectic quantum metric, defines a natural distance measure in the space of bosonic Bogoliubov modes.
+Previous proposals for measurable signatures of the topology of BBdG systems have only focused on global properties, such as probing bosonic chiral edge modes for non-zero symplectic Chern numbers~\cite{Peano2016,Furukawa2015}.
+Here, inspired by~\Ccite{Tran2017,Ozawa2018}, we propose, for the first time, to measure the full local SQGT from excitation rates to other Bogoliubov modes in response to weak periodic driving [\cref{fig:Intro-Sketchp}(a)].
 As a further probe, we also show that, analogous to the number-conserving case~\cite{Xiao2010,Sundaram1999,Chang1995}, the symplectic Berry curvature naturally arises as a transverse velocity term, when a Bogoliubov Bloch wave packet is subjected to an external force [\cref{fig:Intro-Sketchp}(b)].

 \emph{Framework.}--- Consider a BBdG Hamiltonian